Cheesebaron/Cheesebaron.MvxPlugins/README.md

 - **Azure Access Control** This plugin provides Authentication against Windows Azure ACS (don't confuse it with Windows Azure Mobile Services).
 - **Connectivity** A plugin for getting network information and status. [aritchie's](https://github.com/aritchie/acrmvvmcross/tree/master/Acr.MvvmCross.Plugins.Network) plugin is a great alternative to this plugin.
 - **ModernHttpClient** A wrapper around [Paul Betts'][paulb] [ModernHttpClient][modern].
+- **Notifications** A plugin which provides simple clients for registering and receiving notifications.
 - **Settings** A plugin for saving simple key/value kind of settings into persistant storage
 - **SimpleWebToken** A plugin to create SimpleWebToken's from raw representations and to generate your own.
 - **SMS** A simple task to send SMS using default/install SMS applications on device.